redhat-cip/dci-openstack-agent/README.md

 ### Configure your time source

-It's important to have an chronized clock.
-Chrony should be started and running.
-You can valide the server clock is synchronized with the following command:
+Having an chronized clock is important to get meaningful log files.
+This is the reason why the agent ensure Chrony is running.You can valide the server is synchronized with the following command:

 ```console
 $ chronyc activity